 It goes without saying; a good design starts with the creation of a design brief.
 Such a brief should be the point of reference throughout a project to ensure clear steps to tackle any design problem that may ensue.

 It should be noted that design briefs are essential for almost all design-based projects.
-Design briefs are not only used for web design, but they have also been proven to be useful in an array of design fields.
+Design briefs are not only used for web design business, but they have also been proven to be useful in an array of design fields.
 Take for example the fields of architecture and engineering.

 The design is a critical aspect of architecture, especially when looking to solve architectural problems.
 In this field, design briefs are core elements in beginning the design process.
 The needs of the client are vital in the preparation of these briefs, thus confirming the essence of actively consulting the client.
 The more information that can be obtained from the client early on in the design process the more effective future problem-solving will be.